DrJupiter/ML-OPS-FINAL-24/reports/README.md

 docker_train.sh $WANDB_KEY
 ```

-The script gives docker in your machine or VM access to GPUs.
+The script, `docker_train.sh`, gives docker in your machine or VM access to GPUs.
 It then downloads and runs our train image and saves the trained model to a docker volume on your computer.
 The volume name is given by the script.
-While the model trains it logs metrics to WANDB in a project called mlops24, in order for this to work you must replace `$WANDB_KEY` with your wandb api key.
+While the model trains it logs metrics to WANDB in a project called mlops24, in order for this to work you must replace `$WANDB_KEY` with your WANDB api key.

-In our case, we then upload the model to a bucket and use our fast api image to run the uploaded model.
+In our case, we then upload the model to a bucket and use our FastAPI image to run the uploaded model.

-### Question 16 [x]
+### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**
 > **try to profile your code or do you think it is already perfect?**